tevenFr/dockerfiles/Symfonydev/readme.md

 ## Contributions

 I would appreciate contributions for this features :
-⋅⋅⋅mysql service start debugging - actualy not working with dockerfile ⋅⋅⋅yours
++mysql service start debugging - actualy not working with dockerfile +yours